-Is There Such Thing as a Bad Cooling System?
+Is There Such a Thing as a Bad Cooling System?

-The good news is we can say, without even a hint of salesman smarm, that there is no “bad” choice.
+The good news is that there’s no “bad” choice.
 If a cooling system couldn’t do its job right, it wouldn’t survive in our current market, simple as that.
-So no matter what you choose, you are going to be getting quality cooling.
+So, no matter what you choose, you’ll get quality cooling.

 A Quick Analysis: Heat Pumps vs. Central Cooling

-It’s not exactly a cut and dry topic here, but there are some important ways in which these two systems differ:
+It’s not a cut-and-dry topic, but there are some important ways these two systems differ:

-A central cooling system, also commonly just known as an “air conditioner” tends to be low on the cost spectrum when you’re actually buying and installing.
-This makes it a popular choice for homeowners on an immediate budget, however…
+- A central cooling system, also commonly just known as an “air conditioner,” tends to cost less upfront, when you’re buying and installing.
+This makes it popular for homeowners on an immediate budget.

-Heat pumps cost less to operate over time.
-They boast considerably more energy-efficiency, and overall have an easier time doing their job, which factors out as a lower cost of operation.
+- Heat pumps cost less to operate over time.
+They’re much more energy-efficient, and overall they have an easier time doing their job, which adds up to a lower total cost of operation.

-So basically, a central system is less to purchase, but more to operate, while a heat pump is the opposite.
+Essentially, a central system costs less to purchase but more to operate, while a heat pump is the opposite.

-In terms of raw cooling strength, either of these two are going to get the job done.
-But, they differ here a bit, too.
+In terms of raw cooling strength, either of these will get the job done.
+But they differ here a bit, too.

-Central cooling is very heavy on energy use, but in response to that it is also a high-power machine.
-They put out some serious cooling, and do so in a hurry, which can be a blessing for our summer seasons.
+- Central cooling uses a lot of energy and is a high-power machine.
+These units put out some serious cooling, and do so quickly, which can be a blessing for our hot summers.

-A heat pump installation is also going to get your home cool, but where its strength really lies in its ability to efficiently dehumidify your home.
-Both systems do this, but a heat pump just does it better.
+- A heat pump will also get your home cool, but its strength lies in its ability to efficiently dehumidify your home.
+Both systems do this, but a heat pump does it better.

 So, how long do these last?
-When you’re talking about cost, longevity is a big deal, and a cooling system is quite the investment.
-Well, no matter which you choose the results are going to be about the same.
-Assuming you’re getting routine maintenance, a central system and a heat pump both can be expected to last around fifteen years or so.
+When talking about cost, longevity is a big deal, and a cooling system is quite an investment.
+No matter which you choose, the results will be about the same.
+With routine maintenance, a central system and a heat pump can both be expected to last around 15 years or so.

-One more not so small thing in a heat pump’s favor is its ability to both cool and heat your home.
-This means they’re not just good at blocking the summer sun, but can keep you cozy in the winter, too!
+One more not-so-small thing in a heat pump’s favor is its ability to both cool and heat your home.
+This means they’re not just good at blocking the summer sun, but they can also keep you cozy in the winter.